-workerBe Oasis is a not-for-profit that I co-founded with Erin Leigh Todd, who runs a social enterprise called workerBe.
-We are around 25 people now, establishing edible Oases on underused land in Wellington.
-The site I’m managing is at 5 Hospital road in Newtown, between the hospital and governor general’s land, limit to Mount Cook.
-With the help of keen volunteers, we have now established around 150m2 of bio-intensive beds there.
-Another 200 are still to come, plus fruit bushes and trees to be planted autumn 2016.
+Kaicycle Incorporated Society (previously called workerBe Oasis) is a not-for-profit that I co-founded with Erin Leigh Todd in 2015.
+We are around 25 people now, establishing edible oases on underused land in Wellington.
+The first site is 1500m2 council-owned land at Hospital road in Newtown, between the hospital and governor general’s house, that we have an occupational licence for.
+With the help of keen volunteers, we have now established around 400m2 of bio-intensive beds there, plus fruit trees and other perennials around the perimeter.

 The aim of Kaicycle Urban Farm is to provide training for budding urban farmers, functioning as an incubator where we provide the land, infrastructure and connections to market.
 This way, the person working can focus on growing food and build their relationships with their clients, without having to invest money to start out.